RayPlante/ADASS/README.md

    cd ADASS
    git pull

-3) make a change and give it back to the others
+3) make a change and give it back to the others.
+Pick your favorite editor, and the -m flag is for those who don't want/need the editor at that stage.

    cd ADASS
    edit README.md
    git add README.md
    git commit README.md
-   git push
+-- or if you don't like your choice of unix editors git commit -m "reasons of changes to file"  README.md git push